Pain management: understanding pain and achieving a better quality of life

 Objective of the expert standard pain management

 By implementing this standard, healthcare professionals can ensure that patients receive individually tailored and effective pain treatment.
-The expert standard also promotes the continuous training and awareness-raising of healthcare professionals in this important specialist area.
+The expert standard also promotes continuous training and awareness-raising for healthcare professionals in this important specialist area of pain management.

 Pain management begins with the early detection and accurate assessment of pain.
 Immediate and accurate diagnosis is critical to developing an effective treatment plan.
 Early recognition of pain can also help prevent the development of chronic pain conditions.